davidbfrogman/ljpHeroku/readme.md

 - For my weird run in with prerender.
 The things that ended up fixing it were to run jspm update (not just the aurelia framework), and then I couldn't get it to work locally unless I bundled my app.
 Not sure why, but that seemed to fix it.

 - JSPM giving you hell when you're trying to run jspm update try closing visual studio.
 I'm thinking maybe the git plugin or intellisense is fucking with jspm in weird ways.

+- For Lynzi's Prerender Account I used my hotmail account.